Chem2527/salesforce-devops/ngrok.md

 - Locate your Auth Token (under Setup & Installation).

-- Step 3: Install ngrok CLI
-- Download and install ngrok from https://ngrok.com/download for your OS.

-- Step 4: Configure ngrok with Your Auth Token
+- Step 3: Configure ngrok with Your Auth Token
 -
 - Run below command in your terminal, replacing YOUR_TOKEN_HERE with your actual token: